bioinf/Sibelia/INSTALL.md

 Installation
 ============

 Sibelia is distributed both as binaries (Linux and OS X) and as source codes.
+If you build "Sibelia" from source codes, you have to install it before usage.

 System requirements
 -------------------
 "C-Sibelia" requires "Python" and "Perl" to be istalled in your system.
+Please note that "C-Sibelia" runs only under "Python2" of version at least 2.7.
 The annotation script requires "Java" runtime.

 Building from the Source Code
 -----------------------------